pierpaolopazzi/ECLiPSe-CLP-Exercise/README.md

 - Consistency s
 	- check the satisfiability of the constraint store

-The following exercises are from my Univeristy period.
+The following exercises are from my University period.
 You can find simple exercises and more complex.